 He has written many plays for both adults and young.

-His plays include Us or Them, Milo, Close to the Bone , Luck of the Draw and Last One Standing.
+Among his published plays are Us or Them, Milo, Close to the Bone and Luck of the Draw (http://www.currency.com.au/) as well as short plays in the anthologies Short Circuit and No Nudity, Weapons or Naked Flames.

 Other plays for adults include Kenny’s Coming Home and Last One Standing.

 He has written many plays for young people including Alice Dreaming (http://www.cambridge.org/) Gods of War, an adaptation of Women of Troy and Shakespeare for Australian Schools (http://australianplays.org/)